travess/Emoji-Script/README.md

 ## Installation

-Place this file inside the Photoshop "Scripts" folder:
+Place this file inside the Photoshop "Scripts" folder.

 Adobe Photoshop -> Presets -> Scripts
 This may require admin access & restarting Photoshop